What is the best app to manage all your notes, information, and plans?

 If you already use some digital apps, you will want to migrate your old notes into your new system.
 If you have reached this far, I assume organizing information rocks your boat too.
 Switching cost is real.
 Check if the app you choose allows you to migrate all notes from your existing app(s) easily.
 This was a relief for me when I moved from Evernote to Notion.
 But it was not as straightforward either.
 It is a bonus if the app you choose allows you to export notes easily to migrate elsewhere in the future.
 You will thank yourself later.

-Few weeks ago I wrote about Pareto principle to make better decisions.
-Defining your use cases, workflow, and priorities clearly is the the 20% input that will yield 80% of the results.
+Let’s invoke the Pareto principle here too.
+Clearly defining your use cases, workflow, and priorities is the 20% input that will yield 80% of the results.

 Your North Star should be to write, revisit, process, and use your notes in the future and apply in the right context.
 This is far more important than hoarding a lot of information.